hossnys/0-orchestrator/docs/setup/README.md

 ```

-The port will be the port on which InfluxDB will run.
-Executing this blueprint will create a container with InfluxDB running on the specified port and will add database `statistics` to InfluxDB.
-It will also create a container with Grafana running on it and add a data source for the `statistics` database.
+Executing this blueprint will create a container with InfluxDB listening on the specified `port` and create the InfluxDB `statistics` database.
+It will also create a container with Grafana and add a data source for the `statistics` database.